 Davone Silaphet has worked at USCRI since 1994 as a program specialist.
 She handles voucher payments for partner agencies, reviews reports from agencies, and serves as back-up for refugee travel, assurances, and transfers.
 In 1996, Ms. Silaphet was deployed to Guam to help JVA Officers to interview Kurdish asylees.
 Prior to coming to USCRI, she spent 14 years at the International Institute of San Francisco as a Resettlement Coordinator and Immigration Caseworker and completed advanced paralegal training through the Immigration Legal Resource Center.
 She has a Diploma and Brevet D'etudes du Second Degree in General Education from College - Lycee Luang Prabang, Laos through Academie de Montpellier - France and her Baccalaureate from Lycee Vientiane, Laos.
 She was a medical student at the University of Medicine in Donesk, USSR and studied refugee issues at York University, Toronto, Canada.
 Ms. Silaphet speaks Lao, Thai, French, Russian, and English.

-Lisa Swanson is a Program Assistant in the Immigrant Children's Legal Program, under USCRI's Immigrant Services Division.
+Lisa Swanson is a Staff Attorney with USCRI's Immigrant Children's Legal Program, under USCRI's Immigrant Services Division.
 She assists with the coordination of pro bono attorneys representing immigrant minors across the United States.
 Lisa earned her law degree at Northeastern University School of Law, where she was a Public Interest Law Scholar.
 She took advantage of Northeastern's unique co-op program to complete legal internships with the Volunteer Lawyers Project of the Boston Bar Association, the Supreme Judicial Court of Massachusetts, Legal Aid of North Carolina, and Southern Coalition for Social Justice.
 Before law school, Lisa earned an undergraduate degree in Comparative Literature from the University of North Carolina at Chapel Hill, served an AmeriCorp Access year working with Latino immigrants in central North Carolina, and advocated for compassionate immigration policies on behalf of the Unitarian Universalist Association in Washington, D.C.
 She speaks Spanish and has studied Mandarin Chinese.

 Program Assistant – Reception and Placement